shannonwells/RFCs/delegation.md

 ## Problem Statement

-The primary motivation for delegation is to support End Users of DSNP/Frequency, however, it is expected that delegation will be used in other ways.
+The primary motivation for delegation is to support end users of DSNP/Frequency, however, it is expected that delegation will be used in other ways.

-Market research makes it clear that End Users are extremely reluctant to pay to use applications, particularly social networks.
+Market research makes it clear that people are extremely reluctant to pay to use applications, particularly social networks.
 Secondly, as we are attempting to build a decentralized social networking platform that does not privilege wealth, asking people to pay to use it is contradictory to our purpose.
-This means there needs to be some way to onboard End Users and relay their activity via DSNP/Frequency without charging them.
+This means there needs to be some way to onboard end users of social applications and relay their activity via DSNP/Frequency without charging them.
 We are also building a platform that brings people's "switching cost" to zero so that people are not forced to use a platform that does not serve their needs, whatever they may be.

 Requiring the switching cost to be zero means that switching from one Provider to another must be free, easy, and transparent.
-Next, the platform must also provide these delegations in a way that makes it extremely difficult to perform delegated actions without the End User's permission.
+Next, the platform must also provide these delegations in a way that makes it extremely difficult to perform delegated actions without the person's permission.
 Cryptography primitives and consensus mechanisms that are inherent to blockchains are a natural solution to this problem.

-The use of authorized delegates, that is, Providers, enables the creation of End User accounts as well as processing and storing user messages and other data for the End Users, paid for by a Provider, who can recoup these costs by other means (outside the scope of this Design Document).
+The use of authorized delegates, that is, Providers, enables the creation of accounts as well as processing and storing user messages and other data for the end users, paid for by a Provider, who can recoup these costs by other means (outside the scope of this Design Document).
-The vast majority of the End User's actual activity will not reside on chain, however, Frequency needs to be able to coordinate the exchange of data, provide for discoverability, and to securely allow an End User or any other type of account holder to manage their Delegates.
+The vast majority of the end user's actual activity will not reside on chain, however, Frequency needs to be able to coordinate the exchange of data, provide for discoverability, and to securely allow an account holder to manage their Delegates.
-The End User --> Provider delegation is managed by assigning each account, called a Message Source Account or MSA, an ID number, called an Msa Id.
+The Delegator --> Provider delegation is managed by assigning each account, called a Message Source Account or MSA, an ID number, called an Msa Id.

 ## Technical Goals and Non-Goals